 Moderator: Rob Keukens (NL)

-Discussants: Prof. Robert van Voren (LT/NL); Dr. Haakon Engen (N); Dr. Deirdre MacManus (UK)
+Discussants: Prof. Robert van Voren (LT/NL); Dr. Haakon Engen (N); Dr. Deirdre MacManus (UK); Kateryna Timakina (UA); Nataliia Umerenkova (UA)

 18.30-18.45 Closing